-Deep Digital Cornwall (DDC) is a £4.4 million project launched in early 2021, that gives SMEs based in Cornwall and Isles of Scilly access to research skills, knowledge, innovation expertise, new datasets and access to state-of-the-art immersive technology facilities for 3D and 4D data visualisation.
+Deep Digital Cornwall (DDC) was a £4.4 million European Regional Development Fund project launched in early 2021, that gave SMEs based in Cornwall and Isles of Scilly access to research skills, knowledge, innovation expertise, new datasets and access to state-of-the-art immersive technology facilities for 3D and 4D data visualisation.
 The DDC visualisation hub and some of its other activities will now continue part funded by Cornwall and Isles of Scilly Shared Prosperity Funds.
 Please contact us for further details and information.

-The project team is led by the University of Exeter (Camborne School of Mines and the INstitute for Data Science and Artifical Intelligence) with delivery partners Cornish Lithium, Cornwall Resources and the South West Centre of Excellence in Satellite Applications.
+The project team was led by the University of Exeter (Camborne School of Mines and the Institute for Data Science and Artificial Intelligence) with delivery partners Cornish Lithium, Cornwall Resources and the South West Centre of Excellence in Satellite Applications.

 Prof. Frances Wall